solo-io/gloo/docs/content/installation/advanced_configuration/session_affinity.md

 If you deployed the app to a namespace other than the default namespace you will need to adjust the following commands accordingly.
 {{% /notice %}}

-Gloo will have discovered the `session-affinity-app` service and created an Upstream from it.
+Gloo Edge will have discovered the `session-affinity-app` service and created an Upstream from it.

 Now create a route to the app with `glooctl`: